CartoDB/cartodb/doc/API.md

 ###### Loading events

-The loadLayer function returns two important events for you to take advantage of: the first is ‘done’, which will let your code know that a layer has loaded and the library has successfully read the information from the Viz JSON you requested.
+The ``loadLayer`` and ``createVis`` functions returns two important events for you to take advantage of: the first is ‘done’, which will let your code know that the library has successfully read the information from the Viz JSON and loaded the layer you requested.
 The second is ‘error’, which lets you know something did not go as expected when loading a requested layer:

 ``` javascript
     cartodb.loadLayer(map, 'http://examples.cartodb.com/api/v1/viz/0001/viz.json')